-The state will make payments based on a negotiated payment schedule.
-Each billing must consist of an invoice and progress report.
-No payment will be made until the progress report and invoice has been approved by the Project Director.
+The State will make payments based on a monthly payment schedule.
+Each billing must consist of an invoice billed in increments of fifteen (15) minutes and include sufficient details of activities performed.
+The contractor will be required to submit a monthly report of activities and completed deliverables.
+No payment will be made until the progress report and invoice has been approved by the project director.